Siege of the New Castle Part 6

-Decius turns to face Heraclief, now with genuine interest.
+Decius turned to face Heraclief, now with genuine interest.
 ‘You witnessed this?’

-‘Yes,’ responds the tall sorcerer.
+‘Yes,’ responded the tall sorcerer.
 ‘With Myrddin and the other members of the Fellowship.’

 ‘Yes indeed, I fought with Storm, Sophia and Tector here at the New Castle not more than a few months ago, though I confess it feels like a lifetime.
 They fought with great bravery.’